PartlySaneStudios/partly-sane-skies/README.md

 ### Party Manager

 Manage your party and join dungeons with a helpful party manager, with features such as viewing stats, kicking, party transfer buttons, and etc. Included in the Party Manager GUI.
 You can open it by typing the command ``/pm`` or by using the keybind.
-Default: ``P``
+Default: ``M``

 ![Custom Main Menu](images/party_manager.png)